15. Dental Care in France

 That is to say, you will receive reimbursement from the social security system at 70% of official rates and your voluntary health insurance policy will pay for balance, assuming you have such a policy.

-There is no €1 surcharge in the manner of other medical treatment.
+There is no €1 surcharge as there is with other medical treatment.

 Fillings, extractions, treatment for gum diseases and most other general treatment are covered by the social security and voluntary health insurance systems.

 The level of the charges will depend on the type of treatment, but they are not excessive by the standards of many countries.

 Thus, treatment for minor tooth decay costs €16.87, of which 70% is reimbursed by the social security system.
 A tooth extraction will cost €33.44, again reimbursable at the rate of 70%.